Library Services for Faculty and Staff

 If we do not have the item you are looking for, you can request books and audiovisual materials through Summit, a consortium of nearly 40 northwest academic libraries.
 You can also request resources through Interlibrary Loan (ILL).
 When available, Summit items will generally arrive within five working days while ILL materials may take longer.
 L&C and Summit materials can be found through Primo.
 Interlibrary Loan materials can be found in WorldCat.
 Renewal requests for L&C items can be made in person, over the phone, or through your circulation account.

 Using South Campus Delivery Graduate faculty may have library materials delivered directly to Room 202 in Rogers Hall.
 You may return items to Watzek by placing them in the book drop located in the York Graduate Center Commons, or by bringing them directly to Watzek Library.

 For individual articles from the Library's periodicals and microform collection, or a chapter from a Watzek book, make a request and a scanned copy will be delivered to you electronically.

 Reference Librarians are available to help you find the information you need:

-Doctoral Dissertations from The Graduate School of Education's Doctor of Education in Leadership (Ed.D.) program can be found in ProQuest's PQDT Open database; they are also indexed in the library catalog under the author name " Lewis & Clark College (Portland, Or.)
-Graduate School of Education and Counseling."
+Doctoral Dissertations from The Graduate School of Education's Doctor of Education in Leadership (Ed.D.) program can be found in ProQuest's PQDT Open database.
 We highly recommend that you encourage your students to submit their theses to Watzek electronically for preservation.

 Lewis & Clark's Special Collections offers extensive research collections including rare books, manuscripts, photographs, and other one-of-a-kind materials.
 Special Collections provides full digital access to selected materials including the William Stafford Archives and College historical materials like yearbooks and photographs.